 - be a strong advocate for the rights of children

-- have the time and skills to promote the Charter within their agency
+- have the time and skills to promote the Charter within their organisation

-- ensure that Charter information is available and displayed in staff work areas
+- ensure Charter information is available and displayed in staff work areas

-- ensure that Charter information is visible and available in areas frequented by children and young people in care and that Guardian products for children and young people in care are distributed appropriately
+- ensure Charter information is visible and available in areas frequented by children and young people in care and that Charter resources for children and young people in care are distributed appropriately

-- assist and advise management and governing bodies to incorporate the Charter and its principles into agency policy and practice
+- assist and advise management and governing bodies to incorporate the Charter and its principles into the organisation’s policy and practice

-- provide updates to agency staff and lead team discussions where necessary
+- provide updates to their organisation’s staff and lead team discussions where necessary

 - provide advice and guidance on the rights of children and young people in care

-- liaise informally with the Guardian’s Office to broker responses to practical issues affecting the implementation of rights
+- liaise informally with the Guardian’s Office to provide feedback on practical issues affecting the implementation of rights

-- join wider discussion as opportunities arise about the effectiveness of the Charter and the promotion of children’s rights
+- join wider discussions, as opportunities arise, about the effectiveness of the Charter and the promotion of children’s rights

-- ensure that the Office is advised if the Champion changes and to pass on information and ongoing tasks.
+- advise the Guardian’s Office if the Charter Champion changes and pass on information and ongoing tasks to the new Champion.